apache/trafficcontrol/docs/source/api/cachegroups.rst

 	.. note:: The default value of ``fallbackToClosest`` is 'true', and if it is 'null' Traffic Control components will still interpret it as 'true'.

 :latitude:                    An optional field which, if present, will define the latitude for the :term:`Cache Group` to ISO-standard double specification\ [1]_
+:longitude:                   An optional field which, if present, will define the longitude for the :term:`Cache Group` to ISO-standard double specification\ [1]_
 :localizationMethods:         Array of enabled localization methods (as strings)
-:longitude:                   An optional field which, if present, will define the longitude for the :term:`Cache Group` to ISO-standard double specification\ [1]_
+:fallbacks:                   Array of fallback server hostnames.
 :name:                        The name of the :term:`Cache Group`
 :parentCachegroupId:          An optional field which, if present, should be an integral, unique identifier for this :term:`Cache Group`\ 's primary parent
 :secondaryParentCachegroupId: An optional field which, if present, should be an integral, unique identifier for this :term:`Cache Group`\ 's secondary parent